 A career as a developer can be a very rewarding choice, with countless options for where you want to take your expertise.
 I am sure you have plenty of unanswered questions, such as ‘how can I learn best practice development?’ in the absence of a mentor, ‘how do I begin learning?’, and ‘how can I future-proof my skills?’ so that you remain valuable to the industry over the next decade.

 James Hou is a Technical Architect at Google, having worked with the Salesforce platform for a decade.
-I have been speaking with James back and forth about development and career advice for the last few years.
-I was keen to have this interview because I think others can learn so much from his advice.
+I have been speaking with James about development and career advice for the last few years, so I was keen to have this interview because I think others can learn so much from his advice.